 Adjacent to the closet is the bathroom with a shower tub.
 This property already transited to the bigger shower gel dispensers in the shower itself rather than having small single bottles.
 The bottles were locked in place, so nobody can open it, to put something else in there but you can, of course, use the pump head to dispense the gel.
 I like them a lot, even tho there is a big discussion right now in the traveling community about whats more hygienic.
 The bathroom is big enough to be comfortable and without loosing to much space of the suite itself.

 Last but not least the bedroom, which is separated from the rest of the room with a double-door.
 The King Bed is in the middle of the room on the left wall and across from it is another closet with two towers and a TV stand in the middle with a flatscreen TV.
 The left tower had additional sheets, iron and ironing board, and paperwork for dry cleaning, besides the stow area for clothing, while in the right one is a safe and lots of extra space to store your clothes.

 The floor to ceiling windows takes up almost the whole outside “wall” of the room.
 You can’t open any of the windows.
 There is a nightstand on either side of the bed with lights and one had an alarm clock/music player.

-The Hyatt Regency Orange County has quite a lot to offer for their guests.
+The Hyatt Regency Orange County has quite a lot to offer for its guests.
 The main example is probably the two heated outdoor pools.
 One on the ground floor outside of the hotel.
 Use the doors near the hotel’s Starbucks to get to it.
 The half-circle shaped pool has lots of deck-chairs around it to lay down and relax.
 There are a restroom, showers as well as some vending machines in the pool area.
 In the far left corner of the pool area is a small jacuzzi.